 Rachel Nix is a Technical Writer at Rho.

-As a software engineer-turned-technical writer, Rachel offers a unique perspective on the role of AI in technical writing.
+As a software engineer-turned-technical writer, Rachel offers a unique perspective on AI’s role in technical writing.

 She believes that in an ideal world, human technical writers and AI work hand in hand, complementing each other.
-She states that technical writing is the method of approaching technical processes with human-level intuition and empathy, something that AI is incapable of today.
+She states that technical writing is the approach to technical processes with human-level intuition and empathy, something that AI is incapable of today.

 The method of converting vague information into easy-to-understand writing involves understanding the human condition.
-It requires the anticipation of a user’s needs, thought process, and communication level.
+It requires anticipating a user’s needs, thought processes, and communication level.

 According to her, “Leveraging AI will come down to writers having the ability to really drill down into the core of whatever issue they are approaching.”

-As of now, AI is capable of communicating simple concepts in basic ways.
-In the future, it’s likely that AI starts to adapt and communicate complex topics but there is always a disconnect because of an AI’s inability to grasp the human experience.
+As of now, AI can communicate simple concepts in basic ways.
+In the future, it’s likely that AI will start to adapt and communicate complex topics, but there will always be a disconnect because of AI’s inability to grasp the human experience.

 She puts it this way, “Until AI can really embody the human experience of all of this, I think it’s really constrained in its ability to replace technical writers.”

 According to Rachel, technical writers need to realize what they need from AI and take advantage of it.
-You have to learn how to give current AI models the right commands to let them help you.
+You have to learn how to give current AI models the right commands so they can help you.

 5. Cameron Fletcher, Technical Writer at Aptera Motors